 Subtitles: English, German, Dutch

 Region Coding: Region 2 PAL

 Retail Price: $24.95

-Claudio Cassinelli is best know for his role is the Massimo Dallamano giallo What Have They Done to Your Daughters?
-Suspected Death of a Minor is the first of the six times Claudio Cassinelli has collaborated with Sergio Martino.
-Claudio Cassinelli is a solid choice as Paolo Germi as he perfectly balances the characters flaws with his more serious side without making the character seem contrived.
+Actor Claudio Cassinelli is best known for his role is the Massimo Dallamano giallo What Have They Done to Your Daughters?
+The Suspicious Death of a Minor is the first of the six times Claudio Cassinelli has collaborated with Sergio Martino.
+And Claudio Cassinelli is a solid choice as Paolo Germi as he perfectly balances the characters flaws with his more serious side without making the character seem contrived.
 The score for Suspected Death of a Minor at times is reminiscent of Goblin’s work on Dario Argento’s Profondo Rosso.
-The screenplay which was written by Sergio Martino and Ernesto Gastaldi is a melting pot of ideas and at times there is too much going on in the film.
-The pacing of the film keeps things moving at a rapidly as there is rarely an opportunity to catch ones breath while watching this film.
+The screenplay written by Sergio Martino and Ernesto Gastaldi is a melting pot of ideas and at times there is too much going on in the film.
+Fortunately, the pacing of the film keeps things moving at a rapidly as there is rarely an opportunity to catch one’s breath while watching this film.
 Ultimately Suspected Death of a Minor is a tongue and cheek poliziotteschi that hits all the right notes.

 Sazuma presents Suspected Death of a Minor in an anamorphic widescreen that preserves the films original 2.35:1 aspect ratio.
 Sazuma originally announced this title for release a few months back and delayed it to work more on enhancing the image and restoring the colors to the way they once looked.
 The final product which I now hold in my hands is well worth the wait as the black levels looks strong and the image looks sharp and stable through out.
 Colors look lucid and nicely saturated through out.
 Overall the transfer is on par quality wise with the poliziotteschi films released by No Shame earlier this year.